mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/release-notes/index.md

 # Version 3.0.0-6.0.2

 ## New Features
-- Added AlwaysOn SQL service, a HA (highly available) Spark SQL Thrift server.
+- Added AlwaysOn SQL service, a highly available (HA) Spark SQL Thrift server
-- Improved NodeSync usability with secure environments.
+- Improved NodeSync usability with secure environments
-- New Thread per core (TPC) and asynchronous architecture provides up to 2x more throughput for read and write operations.
+- New thread per core (TPC) and asynchronous architecture provides up to 2x more throughput for read and write operations
 - Enhanced Spark SQL support allows you to execute Spark queries using a variation of the SQL language
-- Storage engine optimizations that provide up to half the latency of open source Cassandra and include optimized compaction.
+- Storage engine optimizations that provide up to half the latency of open source Cassandra and include optimized compaction
-- Improved security for Spark JobServer.
+- Improved security for Spark JobServer
-- Updated DataStax OpsCenter to 6.5.2.
+- Updated {{ model.techMidName }} {{ model.techOpsName }} to 6.5.2

 ## Updates
-- Some graph and gremlin_server properties in earlier versions of DSE are no longer required for DSE 6.0.
+- Some graph and gremlin_server properties in earlier versions of {{ model.techShortName }} are no longer required for {{ model.techShortName }} 6.0.
 For more information about these properties refer [here](https://docs.datastax.com/en/dse/6.0/dse-admin/datastax_enterprise/releaseNotes/RNdse.html#changesTxt602)
 - Updated Cassandra version to 3.11 which removed support for the deprecated Thrift interface (rpc_port, start_rpc, etc).
 - Updated TinkerPop version 3.3.3 with additional production-certified changes.
 - Updated Apache Solr™ to version 6.0.1.1.2321 which includes Solr security upgrades bundle.